rhyslwells/Data-Archive/content/uncleaned/Snowflake.md

    - **High Performance**: Optimized for fast query performance, particularly for complex analytical queries.
 It uses advanced optimizations like automatic clustering and caching.

 5. **Use Cases**:
-   - **[[uncleaned/Data Warehouse]]: Ideal for enterprise data warehousing, business intelligence, and analytics.
+   - **[[Data Warehouse]]: Ideal for enterprise data warehousing, business intelligence, and analytics.
    - **Data Lake**: Can function as a data lake with support for semi-structured data.